-We can win this fight, if we fight and fight hard.
+We are so close to winning this fight.
+With sustained advocacy, we can push this effort over the finish line.
 Democrats have tried for years to expand Medicaid without any success, but this year is different.
 We now have the political landscape to make this a reality.

 The House of Delegates went from near supermajority Republican advantage (66-43) to a near split (51-49) that hinged quite literally on a random drawing.
 Beyond the 49 Democrats who support expansion, one Republican has come out in support of expansion, two others have supported it in the past, and there are several others who barely won re-election (by margins of less than 150 votes).

 The State Senate also stands with a slight Republican majority at 21-19.
 All 19 Democrats support expansion, two Republicans have supported it in the past, and there are several vulnerable Republican members who represent districts won by Democrat Ralph Northam in the Governor’s race.

 We win by showing up, just like we did in November.
 From now until the budget is passed, the fate of healthcare for almost 400,000 Virginians hangs in the balance.
 We need to send a loud message that Virginian voters have spoken, and the time for Virginia to expand Medicaid is now—with no strings attached.